Wulf/dsync/README.md

 ## Development/Testing

+-   **Testing codegen correctness**

     Use `./test/test_all.sh` to run tests.
     After running the test, there should be no unexpected changes to files in `./test` (use `git status` and `git diff` to see if there were any changes).

+-   **Testing codegen compilability**

+    Currently, we compile the projects in the `examples/` directory.
+Those should still compile and run after any changes to the codebase.

 ## License